 On the other hand, we found that more general issues in the transparency of measurement reporting practices, as assessed by QMPs, were less common in replication protocols compared to original articles.
 This is in line with Hypothesis 4, but runs counter to the findings of Flake et al. (2022), who found less construct validity evidence in the replications from the RPP (Open Science Collaboration, 2015) than in original articles.
 We believe this discrepancy was the result of our sample being the Many Labs projects.
 These projects made use of structured replication protocols to document the way measurement was going to be conducted.
 For example, several Many Labs replication protocols contained a section specifically listing the deviations from the original measurement.

-Incomplete measurement reporting hinders replicability.
+Incomplete Measurement Reporting Hinders Replicability.

 Existing literature has already warned about the potential detrimental effects of QMPs on replications (Flake et al., 2022; Shaw et al., 2020).
 It is challenging for replication researchers to mimic the measurement of an original article, when the original article does not document the measurement in sufficient detail.
 Consequently, the measurement in the replication may assess constructs substantially differently, weakening the relation between the test in original and replication studies (Flake et al., 2022).